ConnorSweeneyDev/.config/readme.md

+# Welcome
-All my dotfiles, using Neovim with PowerShellCore in Wezterm along with fzf and a wrapper for it for fast navigation.
+This is all my dotfiles for Windows, using Neovim with PowerShellCore in Wezterm along with fzf and a wrapper for it for fast navigation.
 Additionally, there is a quick setup for Firefox with Tridactyl and for a Tiling Window Manager using Komorebi with Yasb and AutoHotkey.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/88be324a-265e-4b93-9800-35db70285a57